Free Settler or Felon

 Surgeon William Evans

 William Evan kept a Medical Journal from 13 May 1825 to 16 January 1826.
-[5] He was a well-experienced surgeon superintendent, the Sir Godfrey Webster, being his fifth voyage to the colonies in that capacity.
+[5] He was a well-experienced surgeon superintendent, this being his fifth voyage to the colonies in that capacity.
 On examining the prisoners he remonstrated with principal superintendent Dr. Trevor regarding the propriety of taking two prisoners who were extremely ill.
 Dr. Trevor agreed to have them removed back to the prison hulk.
 William Evans also objected to several other patients on the same grounds however did not succeed in having them removed.

 Departure